 You’ll receive plenty of written information about what you need to do to be eligible to register and enroll (two different things) as a Berkeley student, and we will provide complete information about these processes during orientation.

 During your three years at Berkeley Law, you’ll stop by the Registrar’s Office on many occasions.
-This is the place to ask questions about registration and TeleBEARS (our automated enrollment system), order transcripts, and finally, make sure you are cleared for graduation.
-Carol Rachwald is our Registrar; and she knows almost everything there is to know about the enrollment and registration systems at Berkeley.
+This is the place to ask questions about registration and TeleBEARS (our automated enrollment system), order transcripts, and finally, to make sure you are cleared for graduation.
+Carol Rachwald is our Registrar and she knows almost everything there is to know about the enrollment and registration systems at Berkeley.
 She is interested in sharing this information with you.
-She and her staff have more than 50 years of experience among them, so you ought to have no problem getting your questions answered and concerns dealt with.
-If you have any suggestions for this office, please send an email to email@example.com or take a moment to talk with the Registrar’s Office staff.
+She and her staff have more than 50 years of experience among them, so you should not have any problems getting your questions answered.
+If you have any suggestions for this office, please send an email to firstname.lastname@example.org, or take a moment to talk with the Registrar’s Office staff.

 The Bookstore is currently operated by Follett Corporation, which operates the campus bookstore on Bancroft Way (the street that borders the law school) below Telegraph Avenue.
 Follett remits a percentage of the sales from the Bookstore to the Boalt Hall Student Association (BHSA), which uses the money for its general budget and to fund student organizations.

 Many second-year students sell their used first-year books to the incoming class.
 If you buy used books, make sure to have the most current edition, and make sure that the underlining and/or highlighting in the book is not too distracting for you.

 A list of required and recommended books will be posted online at the beginning of the semester.